| Read Time: 11 minutes |

-Cadaret, Grant & Co., Inc. (“Cadaret Grant”) (CRD# 10641) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
-At the Law Offices of Robert Wayne Pearce, we have investigated Cadaret Grant, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Cadaret, Grant & Co., Inc. (“Cadaret Grant”) (CRD# 10641) has faced numerous complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors.
+The firm’s history reveals systematic supervisory failures that have resulted in significant investor losses.
+At the Law Offices of Robert Wayne Pearce, we have investigated Cadaret Grant’s regulatory record and customer complaints, representing investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

 Can I Sue Cadaret, Grant & Co., Inc.?